strapi/documentation/docusaurus/docs/dev-docs/api/query-engine/single-operations.md

 ## findOne()

 :::note
- Only use the Query Engine's findOne if the [Entity Service](/dev-docs/api/entity-service/crud#findone) can't cover your use case.
+ Only use the Query Engine's findOne if the [Entity Service findOne](/dev-docs/api/entity-service/crud#findone) can't cover your use case.
 :::
 Finds the first entry matching the parameters.